-- An executive summary detailing the main findings of the study - A description of the Trade SIA methodology used, including the methodology for Phase 3 - The full results on the sectoral impact assessments as described in chapter 4 - · The final results obtained from the SME survey - A set of policy recommendations; and flanking policy measures (negotiation-related as well as broader policies) that may mitigate negative impacts identified in the analysis and enhance positive and sustainability impacts.
+- An executive summary detailing the main findings of the study - A description of the Trade SIA methodology used, including the methodology for Phase 3 - A short case study on the effects expected on Turkey, depending on the availability of the CGE results in the final phase - Concise overview of overall economic results, based on amongst others CEPR (2013), for the EU-28, the USA and relevant third countries (in particular developing countries); - The full results on the sectoral impact assessments as described in chapter 4 - The final results obtained from the SME survey - A set of policy recommendations; and flanking policy measures (negotiation-related as well as broader policies) that may mitigate negative impacts identified in the analysis and enhance positive and sustainability impacts.
 These flanking measures may relate to internal policy, capacity building or international regulation; - A final overview of potential impacts on an overall level for the social, environmental and human rights analyses, based on both the additional quantitative and qualitative exercises. - An extensive overview of the implementation of the stakeholder consultation plan: - Outline of contacts in the EU and the US - Overview of attended conferences, meetings and presentations - Overview of interviews and ad-hoc meetings with selected stakeholders - Overview of the feedback received and use of digital consultation channels - Conclusions - A briefing note of maximum 2 pages including the methodology, main findings and conclusions